Annual General Meeting

 All Governors are expected to complete an annual Governance declaration, and agree to be bound by a code of conduct and ethics.
 The Governance Code below includes criteria for eligibility, a code of conduct, and a handy summary of the Board's duties & powers.

-Formerly Town Clerk of Llandudno, Toby has worked with Coleg Llandrillo for many years as both a former lecturer and manager.
-Keeping Grŵp Llandrillo Menai at the forefront remains the highest priority, and Toby is tasked with keeping the Grŵp in touch with national Governance developments currently enveloping the sector.
+A former Town Clerk, Toby has worked at Coleg Llandrillo for over two decades both as a lecturer and manager.
+Toby is tasked with keeping the Grŵp firmly in touch with national governance research and development across the sector.

 Group Complaints Procedure